 This documentation page assumes that you already have a SeekTable account.
 Create your free account by signing up.

-Setup PostgreSql for pivot table reports
+PostgreSql connector for pivot tables, charts

 SeekTable is a business intelligence tool that can make PostgreSQL data available for all employees - both technical and non-technical - to query, explore, and report on.
 With SeekTable you can automate PostgreSql reports generation and deliver them on schedule.

-PostgreSql connection setup
+PostgreSql connector setup

 Host=hostName;Port=5432;Database=db;User ID=user;Password=password;